Personnel Policy

 The duly appointed library board shall have all management rights, authorities, and responsibilities as stated in Wisconsin Statutes, Chapter 43.

-3. The library board shall provide an effective orientation for new directors to assure that the director understands a) the policies and processes related to the daily operation of the library, b) reporting and budgetary requirements that assure accountability and compliance with the law, c) the expectations of the board in regard to administrative processes and protocol, particularly as they relate to conducting effective and efficient board meetings, and d) rules and requirements for state certification and any assistance which is provided by the Library to acquire and maintain appropriate certification.
+3. The library board shall provide an effective orientation for new directors to assure that the director understands a) the policies and processes related to the daily operation of the library, b) reporting and budgetary requirements that assure accountability and compliance with the law, c) the expectations of the library board in regard to administrative processes and protocol, particularly as they relate to conducting effective and efficient library board meetings, and d) rules and requirements for state certification and any assistance which is provided by the library to acquire and maintain appropriate certification.

-4. The library board shall conduct annual reviews of the library director's performance, at which time personal and management goals can be discussed and negotiated.
+4. The library board shall conduct annual reviews of the Library Director’s performance, at which time personal and management goals can be discussed and negotiated.

 B. Administrative Policy:

-The person appointed as library director shall be charged with the sole administration of the library.
+The person appointed as Library Director shall be charged with the sole administration of the library.

-C. Probationary Period:
+D. Probationary Period:

-D. Salaries and Evaluation:
+E. Salaries and Evaluation:

-E. Health Insurance:
+F. Health Insurance:

 Library employees must work 30 hours per week or more to be eligible for health insurance through the Town of Boulder Junction.

 Refer to printed information available from the Town Clerk for details of eligibility and coverage under the current plans.
 Employees are responsible for completing all forms necessary for enrollment.
-The Town reserves the right to change insurance carries and plans as it deems necessary.
+The Town reserves the right to change insurance carriers and plans as it deems necessary.

-F. Paid Time Off:
+H. Paid Time Off:

-The new Paid Time-Off (PTO) policy replaces all vacation time, sick time and personal days previously utilized.
-These terms and policies are eliminated and permanently replaced with the new PTO policy.
-The any “time off” is now referred to as “PTO”.
-The purpose of PTO is to provide full-time employees with a more flexible paid time off from work that can be used for vacation, personal or family illness, school, doctor appointments, volunteerism and other activities of the employee’s choosing.
+• The purpose of paid time off (PTO) is to provide full-time employees with a more flexible paid time off from work that can be used for vacation, personal or family illness, school, doctor appointments, volunteerism, and other activities of the employee’s choosing.
+PTO is very important, and the library encourages its use for periodic rest and relaxation away from the job.

-• After termination of employment with the Library, employees are paid for any unused PTO they have available for that year.
+• After termination of employment with the library, employees are paid for any unused PTO they have available for that year.

-• PTO accrued prior to the start of a requested and approved unpaid leave of absence must be exhausted prior to the start of unpaid leave;
+• PTO accrued prior to the start of a requested and approved unpaid leave of absence must be exhausted prior to the start of unpaid leave.

 PTO Schedule:

-G. Holidays:
+J. Holidays:

-Staff members working less than 30 hours per week will not receive paid holidays.
-After successful completion of a six-month probationary period, the library director shall be granted the day off with pay for the following holidays:
+Part-time employees will not receive paid holidays but will receive compensation at 1.5 hours of pay per 1 hour worked on a holiday listed below.
+After successful completion of a six-month probationary period, full-time employees shall be granted the day off with pay for the following holidays:

 • New Year’s Day,